-If your ALEKS score is 60-74%, you will be pre-enrolled in GEEN 1235 (Pre-Calculus for Engineers), which is a four-credit course developing techniques and concepts prerequisite to engineering calculus through the study of trigonometric, exponential, logarithmic, polynomial, and other functions.
+APPM 1235 Pre-Calculus for Engineers - A four-credit course developing techniques and concepts prerequisite to engineering calculus through the study of trigonometric, exponential, logarithmic, polynomial, and other functions.
 Requires a first ALEKS score of 61% or higher.